shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 to your bank account.
 However if this happens there is no one to call and report theft.

-So it's important you understand the how to secure your bitcoin wallet's private key backup (mnemonic seed) and use a good wallet from the start.
+So it's important you understand the how to secure your bitcoin wallet's private key and it's backup (mnemonic seed) and use a good wallet from the start.

 Hardware wallets are separate air-gapped devices that store the private key on a secure element from which the private key can never be extracted once correctly setup.
-They are good for making sure viruses and malware can't access you're private key even if you're not a cyber security expect and can't manage to keep you personal PC free from viruses.
+They are good for making sure viruses and malware can't access you're private key even if you're not a cyber security expect and can't manage to keep your personal PC free from viruses.

-A great stating hardware wallet is the [Ledger Nano S][8].
+A great starting hardware wallet is the [Ledger Nano S][8].
 It works great and has good supporting applications for both the desktop and mobile.

-Go [through][4] [these][5] [articles][6] to understand how to properly use an hardware wallet.
+Go [through][4] [these][5] [articles][6] to understand how to properly use a hardware wallet.

+If you find hardware wallets are too complicated and have invested only in Ethereum and Ethereum based assets, then [Argent][9] is a good alternative.

 ## Dogecoin?

+Dogecoin is a meme coin.
+Unless you know what your doing and/or are a professional trader, stick to Bitcoin/Ethereum.

 ## FAQ

 ### Which bank do you have an account with?
+I've had a better experience with public sector banks as compared to private banks when using an account for buying bitcoin.

 ### Do I have to pay taxes on bitcoin?
+No. Not yet.
+Only when you sell and book a profit you have to pay capital gains on the profit.
+Disclaimer: I'm not a tax lawyer you should still contact your tax lawyer about this.

 [1]: https://bitcoin.org/en/bitcoin-paper
 [2]: https://www.investopedia.com/terms/d/dollarcostaveraging.asp